 Get a weather and wind report.
 Never scuba dive on a stormy or extremely windy day.
-Check Weather.com or other reliable weather source to determine if conditions are appropriate.
+Check the local dive report, Weather.com, or another reliable weather source to determine if conditions are appropriate.
 Know how to respond if weather conditions change quickly.